 Summary of Lands & Legacies Tour:

-At the Settlement, a visit to the Stafford plantation delves deep into his unconventional slave handling practices, among the plantation’s ruins that are still left dilapidating on the island today.
-Yet a highlight to the Settlement tends to be visiting the one-room First Baptist Church, established in 1893 and rebuilt in the 1930s.
-This was the sight of John F. Kennedy Jr.’s secret wedding.
+At the Settlement, a visit to the Stafford plantation delves deep into his unconventional slave-handling practices, among the plantation’s ruins that are still left dilapidating on the island today.
+Yet a highlight of the Settlement tends to be visiting the one-room First Baptist Church, established in 1893 and rebuilt in the 1930s.
+This was the site of John F. Kennedy Jr.’s secret wedding.

 Finally, passengers on the Lands & Legacies tour may be treated to a brief drive through the Historic District on the southern part of Cumberland Island, if time permits.
 The official route during this Cumberland Island tour does NOT include a visit to the Historic District, so it should not be expected that this area will be visited.

 However, we found that those on the Lands & Legacies tour are sometimes treated with a drive through the historic district.
 A ranger confirmed to us that this is a regular practice.
 The tour guide dangles this carrot to passengers to motivate them to stay on time during the tour.
 If a good pace is kept throughout the day, then a drive through the Historic District may be included.

 More information and booking: This tour is offered by the Cumberland Island Ferry and tickets can be booked online in advance.
 Visit the official website: here.